adrien-bougouin/KeyBench/README.md

-TopicRank \[1\] - TopicCoRank
+TopicRank \[1\] - TopicCoRank \[6\]
 ===========================================================================

+This is the work presented in the 26th International Conference on Computational Linguistics (COLING 2016).
 This work was supported by the French National Research Agency (TermITH project -- ANR-12-CORD-0029).

+# Purpose

+The provided source code and command line tool aim to ease the reproduction and usage of TopicCoRank.
+You will also find the subset listing to reconstruct our dataset from the DEFT-2016 dataset \[5\].

 # Requirements